Jerry Vale: Death

 Jerry Vale died of natural causes in his sleep on May 18, 2014, at his home in Palm Desert, California.
 Vale was 83 years old.
 He and his wife had two children, Robert Vale and Pamela Vale Branch.
 He is interred at Forest Lawn Cemetery, in Cathedral City, California.

 In popular culture

 As an actor, Vale appeared as himself in the films Goodfellas and Casino as well as in television series such as The Sopranos, Midnight Caller, Who's The Boss and Growing Pains.

-In the 2016 Disney animated film Zootopia, Nick Wilde finds a CD by "Jerry Vole".
+In the 2016 Disney animated film Zootopia, there is a parody of Vale named Jerry Vole.

 Vale is portrayed by Steven Van Zandt in the 2019 film The Irishman.

 Honors

 In 1998, a Golden Palm Star on the Palm Springs Walk of Stars was dedicated to Vale.